RuiteGuo/hello-world/第十组 PouchContainer supporting LXCFS to achieve high-reliability container isolation(1).md

 / # cat /proc/uptime
 2594376.56 2208749.32
 ```
 It is obvious to see the consistency between the outputs from /proc/meminfo、uptime files and those from the host machine.
-Although we designated 50 M memory in start time, /proc/meminfo files does not demonstrate the memory limit in containers.
+Although we designated 50 M memory in start time, /proc/meminfo files does not demonstrate the memory limit in the container.

 Starting LXCFS service inside the host machine, manually invoking pouchd process and designating related relative LXCFS parameters: